Friday, June 28, 2024

 early in the morning, the shade is entirely welcome.

 In the past, we've had problems at locks--with weeds, with lock malfunctions, whatever.
-This year we have been so pleased in general with the quality of cruising on the Canal du Loing and Canal de Briare: few problems with weed (which could partly be a function of the wet year and higher water levels), well-manicured canals and mooring spots, and towns that offer such great service to boaters.
+This year we have been pleased in general with the quality of cruising on the Canal du Loing and Canal de Briare: few problems with weed (which could partly be a function of the wet year and higher water levels), well-manicured canals and mooring spots, and towns that offer such great service to boaters.
 The vnf staff have also been wonderful.

 The Wednesday section of canal was no exception.
 Within an hour-and-a-half of casting off our lines we were at a beautiful halte nautique in the town of Ouzouer-sur-Trésée.
 Despite the short span of time spent cruising that morning, we were encountering the same hot temperatures as the day before, so again, it was an easy decision to stay moored for the rest of the day.